 Supplemental Guidance: By recording these details for the auditable events at PCI DSS requirement 10.2, a potential compromise can be quickly identified, and with sufficient detail to know who, what, where, when, and how.

 Procedures: This is accomplished using the City's Security Information and Event Management (SIEM) and system specific audit logs.
-The SIEM is monitored 24/7, and the logs are reviewed weekly.

 Control Objective: The organization utilizes time-synchronization technology to synchronize all critical system clocks.